Hispanicatthedisco1/Voy-Amie/README.md

   - Add Friends Page:
     This feature's page is accessible by clicking the 'Add Friend' button on any logged in user's profile page.
 This directs them to the page that displays a search bar.
 The user is to type in the username of a fellow existing user that they want to befriend.
 The dynamic search bar starts to populate a list of users whose username includes what the current user is typing within the search bar.

+### Miguel's Backend and Frontend Contribution

+-  Profile Frontend: When someone signs up or logs in, they are redirected to the profile page.
+If the user has given a url link for their profile picture, it will render an image once they input it.
+The Bio is in a text box where the user can write anything they want to add and save those updates.
+The profile page also pulls data and gets it listed when a trip is created.
+The following work was completed by the rest of the team.
+The trip name has a link where it redirects the user to that trip where they can create activities associated to that trip, voting can be done on those activities and also place comments.
+Once the votes and have reached a 50% threshold, it gets added to the finalized trip page.

+Activities BackEnd Endpoints:
+These are the endpoints that were created for the "/activities" endpoint.

+    -"/activities" 'POST' this endpoint is what is creating a activity, where the it's associated to a trip.
+{
+  "trip": 1,
+  "title": "Going to Vegas",
+  "url": "vegas.com",
+  "date": "10/27/2023",
+  "time": "string",
+  "status": "string",
+  "vote": 0
+}

+    -"/activities" 'GET' this endpoint gets all of the activities [
+  {
+    "activity_id": 1,
+    "trip": 1,
+    "title": "Going to the beach",
+    "url": "la.com",
+    "date": "10/26/2023",
+    "time": "7:00 pm",
+    "status": "FINALIZED",
+    "vote": 1
+  }
+]

+    -"/activities/{activity_id}" 'GET' this endpoint allows a user to get an individual activity based on the activity_id {
+    "activity_id": 1,
+    "trip": 1,
+    "title": "Going to the beach",
+    "url": "la.com",
+    "date": "10/26/2023",
+    "time": "7:00 pm",
+    "status": "FINALIZED",
+    "vote": 1
+  }

+    -"activities/{activity_id}" 'PUT' allows a user to update an activity based on the activity_id

+  {
+    "activity_id": 1,
+    "trip": 1,
+    "title": "Going to the beach",
+    "url": "la.com",
+    "date": "10/26/2023",
+    "time": "6:00 pm",
+    "status": "FINALIZED",
+    "vote": 1
+  }